Temperature-responsive polymer: Thermodynamics

 A consequence of the Flory-Huggins theory is, for instance, that the UCST (if it exists) increases and shifts into the solvent-rich region when the molar mass of the polymer increases.
 Whether a polymer shows LCST and/or UCST behavior can be derived from the temperature-dependence of the interaction parameter (see figure).
-It has to be noted that the interaction parameter not only comprises enthalpic contributions but also the non-ideal entropy of mixing, which again consists of many individual contributions (e.g., the strong hydrophobic effect in aqueous solutions).
+The interaction parameter not only comprises enthalpic contributions but also the non-ideal entropy of mixing, which again consists of many individual contributions (e.g., the strong hydrophobic effect in aqueous solutions).
 For these reasons, classical Flory-Huggins theory cannot provide much insight into the molecular origin of miscibility gaps.

 Applications

 Bioseparation

 Thermoresponsive polymers can be functionalized with moieties that bind to specific biomolecules.
 The polymer-biomolecule conjugate can be precipitated from solution by a small change of temperature.
 Isolation may be achieved by filtration or centrifugation.

 Thermoresponsive surfaces

 Tissue engineering

 For some polymers it was demonstrated that thermoresponsive behavior can be transferred to surfaces.
 The surface is either coated with a polymer film or the polymer chains are bound covalently to the surface.

 This provides a way to control the wetting properties of a surface by small temperature changes.
 The described behavior can be exploited in tissue engineering since the adhesion of cells is strongly dependent on the hydrophilicity/hydrophobicity.
 This way, it is possible to detach cells from a cell culture dish by only small changes in temperature, without the need to additionally use enzymes (see figure).
 Respective commercial products are already available.